prangongh/contacts-db/README.md

 # contacts-db
-A database for storing contacts using SQLite
+A database for storing contacts using SQLite.

+Run python contact-db.py to start the program.